almoelda/assignment-a/README.md

 Code & Image scanning:
-* We can scan the code on every push to main branch by using CodeQL analysis by Github and other 3rd party tools.
+* We can scan the code on every push to main branch by using CodeQL analysis by Github and other 3rd party tools using Github workflow.
 * We can scan the docker image by using ECR scanning https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning.html, Github action https://github.com/marketplace/actions/container-scan or any other 3rd party tool.